danxuhk/CMT-CNN/README.md

   year={2017}
 }</pre>
 ## Requirements
-Please download the trained model and network definition file from
+Please first download and install the caffe version of CMT-CNN, and download the trained model and network definition file from